 Cultivation of grapes was undertaken by the Babylonians as well as the Greeks and Romans, who also maintained vineyards.

 About Red Wine

-Red wine is made from dark colored grapes.
-The red color is provided by the anthocyanin pigments, the skin of these dark colored grapes contain.
-Red, dark purple and even blue colored grapes are used to produce red wine.
+Red wine is made from dark-coloured grapes.
+The red colour is provided by the anthocyanin pigments, the skin of these dark coloured grapes contain.
+Red, dark purple and even blue coloured grapes are used to produce red wine.

 Red wines are also classified on the body type or the mouth feel and are of 3 types.